 The simplest way of explaining lightning is that it is an electrical discharge that occurs within a cloud, between clouds, from clouds to the ground and even from the cloud top into the surrounding atmosphere.
 But this doesn’t really do justice to its force, magnitude and sheer power.

 Within a developing thunder cloud (cumulonimbus), there are millions of tiny ice crystals and super-cooled water droplets rubbing up against each other as they move up and down.
 This causes a positive charge to develop at the top of the cloud and a negative charge at the bottom.
 The negative charge at the bottom of the cloud moves closer to the ground through a faint, negatively charged channel in a series of steps called ‘leaders’, while coming up from the ground are a series of positively charged channels known as ‘streamers’.
-When one of the positive steps connects with the negative streamer, millions of volts of electricity race from the cloud to the ground—and this is when we see the lightning bolt.
+When one of the negative leaders connects with the positive streamer, a powerful electrical current races from the cloud to the ground—and this is when we see the lightning bolt.

 Lightning heats the air around it to a temperature of approximately 30 000 °C, which is hotter than the surface of the sun!
 This rapid heating makes the air expand extremely quickly in a shock wave that we hear as thunder.